Anaerobic Digestate Disposal, or Use as a Natural Fertilizer?

 Digestate Disposal – Conclusion

-Nevertheless, let’s not forget that using Anaerobic Digestion even if only to render the output sufficiently low in organic content to classify it as no longer BMW will be both protecting the environment around our landfills, and also very substantially reducing the tonnages placed in our dwindling stock of landfill void space.
+By such actions, waste managers will be both protecting the environment around our landfills, and also very substantially reducing the tonnages placed in the dwindling stock of landfill void space.